devopsies/devsecops-vagrant/docs/README.md

 # DevSecOps Workshops: Vagrant

 This is a brief documentation of Hashicorp Vagrant.
-For the workshop, visit https://github.com/mdnfiras/devsecops-vagrant.
-For a complete documentation, visit https://www.vagrantup.com/docs/index.
+For the workshop, visit <a href="https://github.com/mdnfiras/devsecops-vagrant">github.com/mdnfiras/devsecops-vagrant</a>.
+For a complete documentation, visit <a href="https://www.vagrantup.com/docs/index">vagrantup.com/docs</a>.

 ## What is Vagrant?